 All litter from the event must be cleared from site by you or your team.

 Don’t allow your event to be a nuisance for neighbours – respect local residents who live nearby the space.

 Emergency access routes must be kept clear at all times.

 We’ve put together some top tips for organising a community event or street party.

-If you want to have an event on Mendip District Council land
+If you want to have an event on Somerset Council land

-Mendip has land and premises you can use for an event.
-Mendip District Council has a useful page to help you plan your event.
+Somerset Council has land and premises you can use for an event.
+Somerset Council has a useful document to help you plan your event:

 Show you have a Temporary Event Notice (TEN) licence if your event includes public entertainment and/or the sale and supply of alcohol.